Eric Matthews (Saw): Saw IV

 It is revealed in Saw IV (which takes place concurrently with Saw III) that Eric has been missing for six months.
 As Daniel Rigg begins his own series of tests, he learns that Eric is still alive.
 Flashbacks show that after he taunted Amanda, she did not kill Eric and instead beat him unconscious out of anger.
 He was dragged into a cell by another man, where he was imprisoned until the time came for Rigg's tests.
 During this time, he was supplied with food and a heavy iron brace for his crushed foot.
 He and Detective Mark Hoffman (the man who imprisoned him) are at opposite ends of a seesaw scale; Eric stands on a slowly melting block of ice with a chain-noose around his neck, while Hoffman is strapped into a chair with an electrode by his feet.
 If Eric slips off the ice, he will be hanged and the runoff water will tip to Hoffman's end and electrocute him.
 Tired of being used as a pawn, Eric is ready to give up, saying "I don't want to play anymore" and twice attempting suicide by jumping off the block.

 These attempts are thwarted by Art, another man in the test who is forced to watch over Eric and Hoffman.
 Once the 90-minute timer for Rigg's tests has run out, Art will be able to release them and himself.
 Eric realizes that if the door is opened ahead of time, two large ice blocks will swing down from the ceiling and crush his head.
 Art gives him a gun and one bullet with which to stop anyone from coming in.
 As Rigg approaches the door, Eric shoots out through it and hits him in the stomach.
-Rigg enters the room with one second to spare, releasing the ice blocks and killing Eric.
+Rigg enters the room with one second to spare, releasing the ice blocks, which crush Eric's head, killing him.